expressots/expresso-site-doc/docs/overview/application.md

 | format     | Format the code using prettier.                 | npm run format     |
 | lint       | Lint code using eslint.                         | npm run lint       |

-## Running the application
+## Running the Application

 ```bash
 npm run dev
 ```

-Depending on the environment you are running the application, you will see the following message in the console:
+Depending on which environment you are running the application in, you will see the following message in the console:

 `expressots-demo version 1.0.0 is running on port 3000 - Environment: development`

 ---

-## Support the project
+## Support the Project

 ExpressoTS is an MIT-licensed open source project.
 It's an independent project with ongoing development made possible thanks to your support.
 If you'd like to help, please consider: